Xumatro/Crypto4Cast/README.md

 - voilà!

 **You can use a non-FIAT currency such as `ETH` or `USDT` as well in `res_sym`, but it is recommended to stick with a trading pair supported by your exchange.*
-<br/>**The default prediction mode gives two values, today's and tomorrow's average respectively*
+<br/>**The default prediction mode gives two values, today's and tomorrow's closing price respectively*

 ### Dependencies
 - matplotlib